selimburakkarakaya/CoffeeShopMenu/README.md

 The basic functions are:

 1. Adding Products: According to the specific products list, product cards are added to the website.
-Each product card has an image, product name, price, and an add to cart button.
+Each product card has an image, product name, price and an add to cart button.

 2. Shopping Cart: Users can add products to the cart by clicking the "Add to Cart" button under the product cards.
 Once added to the cart, a list of products added to the cart will be shown.
 Next to each product are increase and decrease buttons to increase or decrease the amount of product.